jaeksoft/opensearchserver/src/doc/en/documentation/API%7Capplication_programming_interface%7C4/API_v2%7CRESTFul API_(JSON)/more-like-this%7CMore_like_this_request/get%7Cretrieving_a_more-like-this_template%7C2.md

 ### Error response

-The search template was not returned.
+The MoreLikeThis template was not returned.
 The reason is provided in the content.

 **HTTP code:**
 500, 404 (other than 200)